 What is retrocommissioning?

 Retrocommissioning is a systematic process for “tuning up” the major components of a building to improve energy efficiency.
+It specifically focuses on improving the control of energy-using equipment (e.g., heating, ventilation, and air conditioning [HVAC] equipment and lighting) and typically does not involve equipment replacement.
 Typical measures are low-cost with a simple payback of two years or less based on electricity savings.

 Retrocommissioning has many benefits.
 Here are a few: